 Other Literary Devices

-Similes, metaphors, hyperbole, and onomatopoeia are other tools to make writing interesting, descriptive, and colorful:
+Assonance is not the only basic literary device commonly used in literature.
+Similes, metaphors, hyperbole, and onomatopoeia are other tools that can be used to make writing interesting, descriptive and colorful.

 - Similes use the words "as" or "like" in making a comparison, like "as busy as a bee" and "You are as annoying as nails on a chalkboard."

-- Metaphors on the other hand, compare two unlike things that have something in common.
-The statement doesn't make sense, until you think about it and see the comparison that is being made.
+- Metaphors compare two unlike things that have something in common.
+The statement doesn't make sense until you think about it and see the comparison that is being made.
 Examples of metaphors are: "The world is my oyster" and "I am going to be toast when I get home."

 - Hyperbole is an outrageous exaggeration, like "I am so hungry I could eat a horse."
 "You snore louder than a freight train." and "If he talks to me, I will die of embarrassment."

-All of these literary devices make writing and reading fun.
-Each has its own purpose; but, you can't beat the use of assonance to reinforce meanings or to set the mood.
+All of the literary devices can help make writing and reading fun.
+Each has its own purpose; but, you can't beat the use of assonance to set the mood of a literary work.